MicrosoftDocs/altspace-vr/altspace-vr/getting-started/roles.md

 ### Adding More Admins To Your Event

 You can add other users as Admins to help you manage your event.
-Perhaps you are already busy Hosting your event, they can help add roles, start/end times or descriptions of your event.
+Perhaps you're already busy Hosting your event, they can help add roles, start/end times, or descriptions of your event.
 Be careful as they can edit anything on your event web page, including Delete Event, so make sure you trust any Admins you’re adding.

-To add an Admin - Edit your event, click Advanced Options then look under the Advanced section for Admins, click Add User and add their username.
+To add an Admin - Edit your event, select **Advanced Options** then look under the Advanced section for Admins, click **Add User** and add their username.

 > [!NOTE]
 > This only gives them the Admin role, if you want them to have any other roles (Host, Presenter, Moderator) these need to be added like normal under Contextual Roles.

 ### Giving Everyone In Your Event A Role

 Some events benefit when all users can have super powers!
 For example, if your event is in a large area you might want everyone to have the ability to Fly and Amplify My Voice so you can all hear each other from far away.
 To add this, edit your event, click Advanced Options and under the In VR section is Default Contextual Roles.
-Rollover the green circle for all the roles you can add.
+Roll over the green circle for all the roles you can add.
 For the example above you’d add: megaphone_only, pilot.

 > [!NOTE]
 > Each person must enable this in Settings/Input/Fly.

 ## Roles in worlds

 You’ll need to create your World first, then add the roles after.
-Once you’ve created your World on the website, click the EDIT button, that’ll open up the Contextual Roles ‘Add User’ button.
+Once you’ve created your World on the website, click the EDIT button, that will open up the Contextual Roles ‘Add User’ button.
 This is where you add AltspaceVR usernames to give out roles for your World.

 ### World Creator Roles

-When you create a World you automatically get the following Roles:
+When you create a World, you automatically get the following Roles:

 * **Admin**
     - All World management tools via the website.
-You can Edit, View: Diagnostics – Objects – Template - Backups, Delete and Feature My World.
+You can Edit, View: Diagnostics – Objects – Template - Backups, Delete, and Feature My World.

 * **Moderator**
-    - Enables you to Mute, Message or Kick users from your World by either using the buttons on that avatar’s nametag or by using the Host Tools/Host Panel to do the same
+    - Enables you to Mute, Message, or Kick users from your World by either using the buttons on that avatar’s nametag or by using the Host Tools/Host Panel to do the same

 ### Contextual Roles